kopytjuk/kopytjuk.github.io/content/posts/solar-panel-analysis/index.md

 This folder is used as input for the solar-panel detector, which we discuss next.

-### Running solar panel segmentation
+### Detecting solar panels

 The solar panel detector is responsible to detect solar panels in (cropped) aerial images.
 For this project I extended the [gabrieltseng/solar-panel-segmentation](https://github.com/gabrieltseng/solar-panel-segmentation) repository.
-The repository contains code for training and evaluating a machine-learning based segmentation model which identifies the locations of solar panels from satellite (or aerial) imagery.
+The repository contains code for training and evaluating a deep-learning-based segmentation model which identifies the locations of solar panels from satellite (or aerial) imagery.
+The model is implemented with [PyTorch](https://pytorch.org/).

+The verb "detect" can sound confusing if you are experienced in computer vision, to be precise: the model solves a **semantic segmentation** task.
+Semantic segmentation is a computer vision task aimed at classifying each pixel in an image into a specific category or object.
+The final goal is to produce a dense pixel-wise segmentation map of an image, where each pixel is assigned to a specific class.
+For the solar-panel detector a single label - existence of a solar panel - is assigned.

+Since we are only interested in the installed **area** and not the number of individual solar panels *semantic* segmentation (instead of *instance* segmentation) is sufficient.
+Wikipedia [provides]((https://en.wikipedia.org/wiki/Image_segmentation#Groups_of_image_segmentation)) a concise overview about the different segmnetation types.

 A ML-based segmentation model usually has two parts: an encoder and a decoder.
 For the former a [ResNet34](https://en.wikipedia.org/wiki/Residual_neural_network) base was used.
 For the latter parts of [U-Net](https://en.wikipedia.org/wiki/U-Net) architecture were implemented.
 For further details, please refer to [segmenter.py](https://github.com/gabrieltseng/solar-panel-segmentation/blob/master/solarnet/models/segmenter.py).

-I chose the project because it had a well structured code, detailed installation instructions and good segmentation performance.
-According to the README, the model achieves a precision of 98.8%, and a recall of 97.7% using a threshold of 0.5 on the test dataset which was not used in the training.
+I chose the above project because it had a well structured code, detailed installation instructions and good segmentation performance: according to the README, the model achieves a precision of 98.8%, and a recall of 97.7% using a threshold of 0.5 on the test dataset.

-**Semantic segmentation** is a computer vision task in which the goal is to categorize each pixel in an image into a class or object.
-The goal is to produce a dense pixel-wise segmentation map of an image, where each pixel is assigned to a specific class or object.
-For the solar-panel detector a single label - existence of a solar panel - is assigned.
-Since we are only interested in the installed **area** and do not want to count the number of individual solar panels [*semantic*](https://en.wikipedia.org/wiki/Image_segmentation#Groups_of_image_segmentation) segmentation (instead of *instance* segmentation) is sufficient.

-Let's take a look at a single segmentation result using the above mentioned model:
+Let's take a look at a single segmentation result:

 ![segmentation-example](./segmentation-example.jpg)